Education Loan Common Terms

 Education Loan Terms Related To Interest Rates

-Floating Interest Rate: A floating interest rate refers to interest rates which are likely to change over a short period of time.
-The interest rates of many international education loan lenders, as well as certain other NBFCs are floating interest rates.
+- Floating Interest Rate: A floating interest rate refers to interest rates that are likely to change over a short period of time.
+The interest rates of many international education loan lenders, as well as certain other NBFCs, are floating interest rates.

-Fixed Interest Rate: A fixed interest rate refers to education loan interest rates which do not keep changing within short periods of time, and even if they do, the change in interest rates do not affect those of candidates who had already borrowed education loans.
+- Fixed Interest Rate: A fixed interest rate refers to education loan interest rates that do not keep changing within short periods of time, and even if they do, the change in interest rates does not affect those of candidates who had already borrowed education loans.

-Marginal Cost of Funds-based Lending Rate (MCLR): This is the benchmark value on the basis of which the education loan interest rates of most Indian lenders is fixed.
+- Marginal Cost of Funds-based Lending Rate (MCLR): This is the benchmark value on the basis of which the education loan interest rates of most Indian lenders are fixed.
 This education loan term is often used on the online education loan pages of prominent lenders in the country.

 A lot of higher education aspirants often wonder about certain facets of the education loan repayment process in India.
 The following terms are often used interchangeably by the lenders of education loans in India.